kronion/Nodenexus/_posts/2014-11-28-a-shark-on-the-network.markdown

 excerpt: "Since the Snowden leaks, revelations about government cyberweapons have the public talking about metadata collection.
 I began to wonder how easy it would be for anybody to collect metadata on a standard WiFi network.
 Enter Wireshark..."
 ---

 DISCLAIMER: I do not condone monitoring network traffic with intent to spy or otherwise cause harm to people.
 My interest in the techniques described below is academic.
 I write in the hope that I can improve Internet security, or at least increase public awareness of vulnerabilities.
 If you are attempting to replicate my work, please be careful to do it in a controlled setting, such as your own home.
 Despite [court rulings like this one][ruling], the legality of packet sniffing on public networks is very murky, and you may get in a lot of trouble.
-Either way, people will think it's creepy.

 ---